 There are numerous studies of the statistical emission line properties of quasars relying either on direct measurements, or on spectral fits of the line profile (e.g., Boroson & Green 1992; Marziani et al. 1996; McLure & Jarvis 2002; Richards et al. 2002b; McLure & Dunlop 2004; Bachev et al. 2004; Dietrich & Hamann 2004; Baskin & Laor 2005; Kollmeier et al. 2006; Fine et al. 2006, 2008; Bonning et al. 2007; Salviander et al. 2007; Sulentic et al. 2007; Shen et al. 2008a,b; Hu et al. 2008a,b; Zamfir et al. 2009; Wang et al. 2009b; Wu et al. 2009; Dong et al. 2009b,a).
-For the same set of data, different studies sometimes report different results for certain measured quantities due to the different line-measure techniques used in these studies.
+For the same set of data, different studies sometimes report different results for certain measured quantities due to the different line-measurement techniques used in these studies.
 Which method is preferred, however, depends on the nature of the problem under study.
-A classic example is measuring the full-width-at-half-maximum (FWHM) in estimating the BH mass using virial estimators, where the usual complications are: 1) how to subtract the continuum underneath the line; 2) how to treat the narrow line component (especially for MgII and CIV); 2) how to measure the broad line profile.
-These choices crucially depend on the particular virial estimator calibrations used, e.g., new methods of FWHM measurements must be re-calibrated either against reverberation mapping masses or internally between different line estimators.
-On the other hand, different line-measure methods have different sensitivities to the quality of the spectra (spectral resolution and S/N), which introduce systematics when switching from high-quality to low-quality data (e.g., Denney et al. 2009).
+A classic example is measuring the full-width-at-half-maximum (FWHM) in estimating the BH mass using virial estimators, where the usual complications are: 1) how to subtract the continuum underneath the line; 2) how to treat the narrow line component (especially for MgII and CIV); 3) how to measure the broad line profile, especially in the presence of noise and absorption.
+These choices crucially depend on the particular virial estimator calibrations used, e.g., one must use a similar FWHM definition as was used in the virial estimator calibration, and new methods of FWHM measurements must be re-calibrated either against reverberation mapping masses or internally between different line estimators.
+On the other hand, different line-measurement methods have different sensitivities to the quality of the spectra (spectral resolution and S/N), which introduce systematics when switching from highquality to low-quality data (e.g., Denney et al. 2009).
 It is beyond our scope to fully settle these issues within the current study.